Homebrew/homebrew-command-not-found/README.md

 * [Fish](https://fishshell.com)
 * [Zsh](https://www.zsh.org)

-Mac OS X ships Bash 3.x so you must upgrade to v4.x and configure it to be used with:
+macOS ships Bash 3.x so you must upgrade to v4.x and configure it to be used with:

 ```bash
 brew update && brew install bash